material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 The Runtime is now expected to send relevant events to each Executor instance.

-Executors are often provided with the Plans that caused their creation.
-This allows the Executor to translate specific Plans in to actionable logic.
+Executors can implement their Plans in a countless number of ways.
+Let's focus on two specializations of the Executor type: update execution and remote execution.

+**Update execution**

 Some Executors require an `update` event.
 This event is called many times per second.
 The Executor can apply the perceived change in time to some internal progress

+**Remote execution**

 Some Executors execute their work remotely.
 For example, an Executor might turn a Plan into a system animation.
 The Executor in this case is responsible for informing the Runtime of two things: when the remote execution will start, and when the remote execution has ended.

+TODO: Fold this last paragraph in to the above.

+Executors are often provided with the Plans that caused their creation.
+This allows the Executor to translate specific Plans in to actionable logic.